You can create playoff brackets using either the PRO or Tournament Scheduler.

 If you have multiple pools, note that Seed 1 plays vs Seed 8, Seed 2 vs Seed 7, and so on.
 So you'll most likely want to do something like this (autofill seeds button does this too):

 If you just want to just play one playoff round (without advancing winners to another round) you'll want to add a 2-team bracket for each of those games.
 This will only create one game with the placeholders according to how you set up the seeds:

 5. Define Time Slots

-For leagues, you'll want to make sure you have the right time slots set up for your playoffs.
+For leagues, in particular, you'll want to make sure you have the right time slots set up for your playoffs.

 Go to the Time Slots section and edit an existing or add a new time slot.

 Once you've added at least one bracket, you'll see a link above the Weeks field on the time slot form to add extra playoff week.